craigwatson/dvsa-test-check/README.md

 ## Getting Started

-To get started, all you need to do is copy/rename `inc/secrets.sample.php` to `inc/secrets.php` and fill in your data.
+To get started, all you need to do is copy/rename `secrets.sample.php` to `secrets.php` and fill in your data.
 For example:

 ```
 $check_data = array (